gwen-interpreter/gwen/doc/START.md

 gwen>Then x == 1

 INFO - Evaluating Step: Then x == 1
-INFO - Found 'x = 1' in 'default' vars scope
+INFO - Found 'x = 1' in 'global' vars scope
 INFO - [0.0007 secs] Passed Step: Then x == 1

      Then x == 1 # [0.0007 secs] Passed